 Villefranche-sur-Mer is a popular French Riviera resort located in between the city of Nice and Monaco.
 The lovely sweeping bay in Villefranche is one of the most picturesque sites in the South of France.
-Our tourist information guide to visiting Villefranche-sur-Mer identifies what to do and see in the resort during 2019.
+Our tourist information guide to visiting Villefranche-sur-Mer highlights what to do and see in the resort during 2020.

 The deep bay at Villefranche was exploited by the French and American navies for many years and is now a popular mooring point for cruise liners.
 The population of the town is around 6,000, but this more than doubles during the summer season.
 The old town and the bay of Villefranche-sur-mer have been used as the setting for many famous films, including Hitchcock’s To Catch a Thief, Never Say Never Again with Sean Connery, The Jewel of the Nile with Michael Douglas and Dirty Rotten Scoundrels with Steve Martin.
 Villefranche-Sur-Mer was also used by the Rolling Stones during their recording of their 1972 album Exile on Main St.